After ten months of civil disobedience, Burma’s resolute doctors and teachers embrace life outside of the state

-In the silence of a field in Aung Myay Tharzan township, the shrill ringing of a phone breaks the rhythmic gardening.
+In the silence of a field in Aung Myay Tharzan township, the shrill ringing of a phone disrupts the rhythmic gardening.
 It brings news former high school teacher Aye Lin Aung and his wife, also a former teacher, are not particularly glad to hear.

-It is November 1, and the pair have just been informed that schools have officially reopened under the junta, with soldiers stationed on campuses—another attempt at imposing normalcy upon post-coup Burma.
+It is November 1, and the pair have just been informed that schools have officially reopened under the junta.
+Soldiers are stationed on campuses, another crude attempt at imposing normalcy upon post-coup Burma.

 “I am worried about the children’s education but, at the same time, I am concerned for their safety if they return to school,” Aye Lin Aung says, adding that a rumor that untrained, junta-selected teachers will be running classrooms has brought him little hope that this latest reopening will go any smoother than the last.